 Spectacular views on the nature trail

-No visit to the centre is complete without taking the nature trail that loops back to the centre and takes the walker along a path with spectacular views of the Nephin Beg mountains and nearby Achill Island.
+No visit to the centre is complete without taking the nature trail that loops back to the centre and takes the walker along a path with spectacular views of the Nephin Beg mountains that give the name Wild Nephin to the national park.
+The towering peaks of nearby Achill Island loom against the southern horizon.

 The views along the walk of the 11,000 hectares of blanket bog and mountainous and unspoiled wilderness bring to mind Ballycroy National Park’s history.